da-tubi/pants-minimal/README.md

-# Minimal template project for Python projects managed Pants
+# Minimal template project for Python projects using Pants

-This is a minimal template project:
+This is a minimal template project using Pants:
 + No subproject
 + Only one fixed set of python dependencies
 + With IDE support